Warsaw Business Guide - logo

 We also cooperate with foreign centres, including Istituto Nazionale dei Tumori in Milan, Gustave Roussy Institute in Paris, and the largest Belgian oncological centre at the Leuven University.

-I.B.: What other projects do you participate in?
+S.: What other projects do you participate in?

 P.R.: At present, three projects being part of STRTEGMED programme are being conducted in the Oncology Centre – Institute in Warsaw.
 Our Clinic participates in two of them through the department of early stage clinical research (OBWF) dedicated to oncology and dealing with development of new medicines for tumours; it makes it possible for oncological patients to use innovative therapies through taking part in clinical research.
 I am the Director’s Plenipotentiary for Clinical Research and dr hab. n. med.
 Iwona Ługowska is the Head of OBWF.
 Since June this year, we have started seven new clinical trials in OBWF.